GetStream/stream-laravel/README.md

 * A Notification System
 * Lots more...

-### Demo
+## Demo

-You can check out our example application built using this library: [https://github.com/GetStream/Stream-Example-PHP/](https://github.com/GetStream/Stream-Example-PHP/)
+You can check out our example application for Laravel 5.0 and Laravel 4 built using this library: [https://github.com/GetStream/Stream-Example-PHP/](https://github.com/GetStream/Stream-Example-PHP/)

-##Table of Contents

-###Installation
+Note: New Laravel 5.2 Example Application is coming soon!

+## Installation

+### Composer

-Begin by installing this package through Composer.
-Edit your project's composer.json file to require get-stream/stream-laravel.
+1. Begin by installing this package through Composer.
+Edit your project's ```composer.json``` file to require get-stream/stream-laravel:

 ```
 "require": {